tibrado/game-reviews-and-iteractions/README.md

 > The significance level is 0.05, and any p-values low will be statistically significant to this project.

-We would like to know the significance of 4 items:
+We would like to test a few assumtions:

 *Comment Ranks*